myrthos/myrthos-site/content/en/docs/mpl/peripheral/wdt-watchdog-timer.md

 lastmod: 2023-08-30
 Description: Overview of the WDT functionality.
 layout: docs
-tocBreakParenthesis: true
+tocHideParenthesis: true
 tocBreakUnderscore: true
 ---
 <!-- cSpell:ignore Joost lastmod mplwdt wdtcps wdtcws wdtccs wdte swdten mplwt -->

 The following gives an overview of the available macros and other defines for the Watchdog Timer module of the supported PIC controllers.

-## Macros for WDT
+## Macros for Watchdog

 ### Configuration pragmas